 It’s because I had these cheesy baked eggs in mind.

-You may remember my Almost Croque-Madame post – one of my favorite breakfasts.
-Then my friend Nagi posted this miniature version and I wondered, “Could a gougère double as an edible muffin cup?”
+You may remember my Almost Croque-Madame post – one of my favorite breakfasts along with Breakfast Quiche and, of course, Cheesy Potatoes, Breakfast Potatoes or Skillet Potatoes – if you want to keep your oven free.
+Then my friend Nagi posted this miniature version and I wondered, “Could a gougère double as an edible muffin cup like traditional Baked Eggs?”
 As you’ve guessed, the answer is ‘yes’.

 The first step is to carefully cut off the bottom, 1/8-inch or so.
 Then you’ll pull out any soft dough in the center (cooks treat!).